vladbph/cymatix-doc/README.md

 ORDER_PIZZA: @i would like to @order @small @pizza_kind{t_kind} and \
              @pizza_kind{t_kind} pizza
 ```
 So, this mechanism enables smaller context needed to train the layer to extract and label the pizza kinds.
 Look - do you need ***all*** words in the example utterance in layer "Pizza kinds"?
 Not really.
-So,I would put into training file something like this:
+So, I would put into training file something like this:
 ```
 .define
     @pizza_kind = BBQ chicken|meat|pepperoni|Hawaiian